 Great Plates Delivered: Free meals delivered to seniors

-Seniors and other adults at high risk from the coronavirus can get daily meals delivered to their homes from local restaurants through this program.
-Check Great Plates Delivered (formerly known as Restaurants Deliver) for information and updates.
+Older adults can get daily meals delivered to their homes from local restaurants through this program.
+Check Great Plates Delivered to find out how to sign up.

 Home-delivered meals for older adults